panzerdp/dmitripavlutin.com/content/posts/102-learn-javacript/index.md

 ### 6.2 End the lesson on the most interesting moment

-Sometimes, after a few dozesns of learning session, you might find complicated to motivate yourself to continue learning.
+Sometimes, after a few dozens of learning sessions, you might find it complicated to motivate yourself to continue learning.

-I overcome this by closing the current learning session on the most interesting part, this way I have interest and motivation to start next time.
+I overcome this by closing the current learning session on the most interesting part, this way I have the interest and motivation to start next time.

 ## 7. Summary

 That's how I recommend getting started with JavaScript if you're a beginner.
-I've took this path by myself, and hopefully, these practices are going to work for you too.
+I've taken this path by myself, and hopefully, these practices are going to work for you too.

 Are you ready to become a JavaScript developer?
 Find your book or course, and get started *today*!